 As the crow flies, it may be a little over 200 miles from Mexico City to Acapulco.
 Owing to the Mexican Government’s excellent upkeep of the highway system, the trip took seven hours.

 The first time we stopped for fuel was in the sticks.
 The gas station consisted of one gas pump next to a very old house with three elderly gentlemen sitting, side-by-side, in front of the house.
 They could have easily passed as the Three Stooges.
-Curley had a shotgun on his lap just to ensure good customer service.
+Curley had a shotgun on his lap just to ensure a satisfactory customer experience.

 I got out of the car and walked towards the gas pump.
 The only indication that actual gasoline that might come from the pump was a sign saying, “Ga ol na.”
 Seemed close enough for our purposes.
 I went to pull the nozzle and noticed the guy who looked like Moe from the Three Stooges was standing about 10″ to my left and giving me a deadpan stare.